codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/Escaping-558b.md

-Now comes a few words on how to deal with strange characters that you want to insert into your strings.
+Sometimes you will need to use special characters in your strings which Python would normally recognise as code.
+To do this you should "escape" the characters, which means telling Python not to interpret them as code, but as a string element instead.

-Press this button to run the code on the left {Run the code}(python3 content/3-string/escape.py)
+Press this button to run the code on the left
+{Run the code}(python3 content/3-string/escape.py)

-## The ' character
+## The `'` character
-For example, let's consider the following string
+Look at the following string:

 ```python
 This is Shahneila's PC
 ```

-We cannot code this as
+We are not able to code this as:

 ```python
 str = 'This is Shahneila's PC'
 ```

-as Python thinks that the `'` in `Shahneila's` is the end of the string.
+because Python thinks that the `'` in `Shahneila's` is the end of the string.

-Instead we have to *escape* the character.
-This lets Python know what we really intend.
+The solution is to *escape* the character.
+This lets Python know that we want to use the `'` as part of the string.

 ```python
 str = 'This is Shahneila\'s PC'